volusion/element/content/tutorials/product-landing-page.md

 npm start
 ```

-You should notice a browser tab open up with the url set to `http://localhost:4000/`, and the browser contents should look something like this:
+You should notice a browser tab open up with the URL set to `http://localhost:4000/`.
+The browser contents should look something like this:

 ![Starter Block contents in browser](browserStarterBlock.png)

 Congratulations!
 Your block is running locally and is ready for some changes.
-If this process did not start up a browser tab for your automatically, open a browser tab to `http://localhost:4000/`.
+If this process did not start up a browser tab for you automatically, open a browser tab to `http://localhost:4000/`.

 ### 4. Open the Files of the Productlanding Directory in Your Text Editor

-Use your favorite text editor or IDE to open the files of the Productlanding directory.
-Take a look around.
+Use your favorite text editor or IDE to open the files of the Productlanding directory and take a look around.
 Notice the /src directory: this is where the code for your block lives.

 ### 5. Get a Product Based on the Slug in the Page Path

-You're going to use a **pageVar** to get the product slug from the page's url.
+You're going to use a pageVar to get the product slug from the page's URL.
 The first step for doing this is registering the pageVar in your block's config.

 #### 'src/configs.js'